 ||Autumn Semester / Academic Year

 ||20 - 25 UW credits per semester

 ||Junior standing or above by time of departure;

 min.
 3.0 GPA

 ||Shannon Quinn | email@example.com

 Spring Semester priority deadline

-|May 15 (Spring Semester and Academic Year)|
+|May 15 (Spring Semester)

 The University of Queensland (UQ) is one of Australia's premier learning and research institutions.
 It is the largest and oldest university in the State of Queensland and has produced generations of graduates who have gone on to become leaders in all areas of society and industry.
 The University is a founding member of the national Group of Eight, an alliance of research-strong "sandstone" universities committed to ensuring that Australia has higher education institutions which are genuinely world class.
 It also belongs also to the global Universitas 21 alliance.

 The university system in Australia consists of 37 universities and 630,000 students.
 The system is mostly public with all but two of the institutions receiving state support.
 Degree programs generally last three years and offer the option of a fourth "honors" year for students with strong academic records.
 Highly specialized fields, such as engineering and medicine, often require additional studies lasting from one to three years.

 Having already satisfied pre-requisites in secondary school, Australian students launch into their specialized core courses from the onset of their university careers.
 Once a student declares a specialization there is little room for deviation from the core curriculum.
 When compared to American university courses, first and second-year courses in Australia are typically more advanced and akin to Junior and Senior-level courses in the United States.
 Due to the highly specialized Australian curricula, UW exchange participants should have a background in their proposed area of study and not plan to enroll for courses in more than one or two specializations.
 In general, Australian universities place a greater emphasis on independent learning than most undergraduate programs in the United States.
 Students are responsible for their own learning and expected to complete a significant amount of independent reading and research outside of class.
 In this way, the curricula are comparable to graduate studies in the United States.
 (Students in the fields of science or engineering might find their course curricula to be more structured than that of the arts or social sciences with a strong emphasis on laboratory work).
 Grades are usually determined by a combination of paper and test scores with a very heavy emphasis on the final exam.
 Although Australian students normally take fewer exams than their American counterparts, they are often expected to complete more papers and oral presentations.